writing-resources/awesome-scientific-writing/README.md

 - [Other Awesome Lists](#other-awesome-lists)

 ### Converters
-> Converters which can generate $\LaTeX$, HTML or PDF output on demand.
+> Converters which can generate LaTeX, HTML or PDF output on demand.

 - [pandoc](https://pandoc.org/MANUAL): A Haskell library for converting from one markup format to another, and a command-line tool that uses this